practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 5. The server sends the response email.

-The remarkable thing is not this semi-mundane process, but that the objects involved knows virtually nothing about they collaborators, nor are they aware of their position in the sequence of events.
-Context-independence is a powerful thing, because it allows each object to be reasoned about, tested, and developed in isolation.
+The remarkable thing is not this semi-mundane process, but that the objects involved knows virtually nothing about their collaborators, nor are they aware of their position in the sequence of events.
+Context-independence (*GOOS pg.
+54*) is a powerful thing, because it allows each object to be reasoned about, tested, and developed in isolation.

 The implications of notification-based modeling extend far beyond